zorec/ng2-pack/README.md

 #### Table API: Inputs
-- **rows**: data to be displayed in the table rows.
+- **rows** Data to be displayed in the table rows.
 Type: Row.
 The only required input.
 - **columnsConfig**: Configuration of a table.
-Type?: ColumnConfig[]
+Type?: ColumnConfig[].
 - **visibleColumns** Ids of initially visible columns in a table.
 Type?: string[].
 Two-way data binding.
 - **reorderingEnabled** Enable/Disable drag&drop reordering of columns.
-Type: boolean
+Type: boolean.
 - **changeColumnVisibility** Enable/Disable user to select which columns are visible.
-Type: boolean
+Type: boolean.
 - **rowsSortingMode** By default, table rows are sorted client-side.
 You can use the external mode for server-side sorting.
 Lastly, the sorting of rows can be disabled completely (no sorting icons).
-Type: 'default' | 'external' | 'disabled'
+Type: 'default' | 'external' | 'disabled'.
 - **initialSortColumn** Set column to be sorted on initialization.
 Optionally put plus or minus sign to specify the sort direction.
 Type: string.
 - **language** The default is english ('en'), alternative language is German ('de').
+- **bodyRowTemplate** Specify a template to render for each body row.
+- **headerRowTemplate** Specify a template to render for table header row.
+- **tableTemplate** Specify a custom template for the whole table.

 #### Table API: Output events: